joshwlivingston/advanced-r/README.md

 rm(x)
 ```

-Two objects were created above as a result of the original object
+<br> Two objects were created above as a result of the original object
 creation and the copy-on-modify behavior.
 Then, the name `x` was
 removed, but the objects remained.
 R’s garbage collector will remove
 these objects when necessary.
 You can have the collector print a message